kevinsullivan/physvm_develop/ONBOARD.md

 5. There should be an "open folder" option that will open a dialog, from which you should navigate to "/peirce" (This will be the same as your local peirce repository directory if you performed Step 1 correctly).
 6. Go to your Extensions
 7. VSCode does not have all of your extensions installed by default within the container context.
 After you are attached to the container, you will likely receive an installation prompt as you did in section VSCode Setup, Step 4.
 If not, proceed to your extensions tab, filter to "installed", click on all recommended extensions, including C/C++ and Clang Command Adapter, and, for all, click on "Install in Container".
 This will likely require you to click "Reload", afterwards
-8. You'll (theoretically) be able to build (Ctrl+Shift+B), Debug (F5), and Run (Ctrl+F5)
+8. You'll now be able to build (Ctrl+Shift+B), Debug (F5), and Run (Ctrl+F5)

-## Development Workflow (NOTE : Steps 5-8 are not operational following GitLab outage)
+## Development Workflow

 1. Instructions do not vary much between developing on the "Peirce Docker Builder" or "Peirce" project.
 2. All work must be done on a "feature branch", thus, create a branch titled "feature/%MY_DESCRIPTIVE_FEATURE-SPECIFIC_BRANCH_NAME%"
 3. Switch to that branch for development.
 4. Perform development,rigorously test changes, ensure no issues in building
 5. Push your changes.
-6. This should trigger a build on GitLab (GitHub).
-Navigate to "CI/CD" and check the jobs tab.
-One should coincide with your push time.
-7. If your build succeeds, this should trigger a built image to get pushed to DockerHub with the Docker Project, or, for Peirce, it will upload the built binary as an "artifact" to be downloaded as an attachment to the job itself
-8. If it fails, please check the job output to see what triggered the failure.
-If it was not your fault, contact the Runner administrator (Andrew)
-9. When everything is ready, submit a merge request to merge your changes back into the master branch
+6. Once you've confirmed that everything works as intended, and you've finished developing on the branch, you can issue a merge request with master.